IkshaMalhotra/AI-INTERNSHIP-TASK/README.md

-# CODING-SAMURAI-INTERNSHIP-TASK
+# Internship-Tasks

 Welcome to the Artificial Intelligence Internship Tasks Repository!
-This repository contains all the tasks and projects completed during my Artificial Intelligence internship at Coding Samurai.
+This repository contains all the tasks and projects completed during an Artificial Intelligence internship.